© Crown copyright 2018

 1. Political Overview

 South Africa is a young, relatively stable democracy, dominated by one political party.
-Jacob Zuma became president in May 2009 following the ANC’s victory at the polls securing 65.9% of the popular vote.
-He came to power with the support of the tripartite alliance consisting of the South African Communist Party (SACP), the Congress of South African Trade Unions (COSATU) and the ANC.
-In 2012, he was re-elected to a second five-year term as President of the ANC, beating his only rival and deputy, Kgalema Motlanthe, by a wide margin.
-Cyril Ramaphosa (a prominent figure in the South African business community and politician, activist and trade union leader) was elected as Deputy President of the ANC, succeeding Motlanthe who had declined a second term after losing to Zuma.
+Cyril Ramaphosa recently replaced Jacob Zuma as president in February 2018 following his election as President of the ANC.
+The ANC’s 2014 National Election victory at the polls secured 65.9% of the popular vote for the party.
+This victory came with the support of the tripartite alliance which consists of the South African Communist Party (SACP), the Congress of South African Trade Unions (COSATU) and the ANC.
+National Elections will take place next year (2019).

 2. Economic Overview

-The South African economy is forecast to grow at around 2% in 2015, up from 1.5% in 2014.
-This is expected to improve further in 2016 and 2017, however, there are still issues of unemployment, poverty and inequality.
+The South African economy is forecast to have grown at around 1% in 2017, an upward revision from the 0.7% previously forecasted.
+This is expected to improve further in 2018 and 2019.
 South Africa is the most sophisticated and developed economy in Africa and has some high class companies in finance, real estate and business services, manufacturing and wholesale and retail trade.
-South Africa is the ‘gateway to Africa’ for investors due to its comparative sophistication, ease of doing business, continental expertise and ability to act as a base for critical services (e.g. auditing) for doing business on the rest of the continent.
+South Africa is the ‘gateway to Africa’ for investors due to its comparative sophistication, ease of doing business (compared to African counterparts), continental expertise and ability to act as a base for critical services for doing business on the rest of the continent.

 3. Key Economic Developments